purzelrakete/bandit/README.md

 Bandit includes the facility to simulate and plot experiemnts.
 You should run your own simulations before putting experiments into production.
 See `mc.go` for details.
 Too plot the provided simulations, run $GOPATH/bin/plot.

-You'll get something like this:
+Here's an example plot:

 ![plot](https://dl.dropboxusercontent.com/u/1704851/bandit.svg)